AmirithaGuru/driftguard/docs/README.md

 ---

-**Note**: All screenshots should be captured in a **sandbox AWS account** with no sensitive data visible (account IDs, resource names, etc. can be sanitized if needed).
+**Note**: All screenshots should be captured in a sandbox AWS account with no sensitive data visible.
+Account IDs, resource names, and other identifying information can be sanitized if needed.